dcsobral/sbt-trickle/README.md

 ### HTTPS

-Authentication for https has to be in the form of user/password, and, if no password is provided and `TRICKLE_GITHUB_TOKEN` is present in the environment, that token will be used for password.
+Authentication for https has to be in the form of user/password, provided either through the URL or through the environment variables `TRICKLE_USER` and `TRICKLE_PASSWORD`, which are used as fallbacks.

 This is compatible with how github uses personal access tokens.
 User and password can be provided using the standard URL syntax of `https://user:password@domain/`.
 The password part, `:password`, is optional and not recommended.
-Instead, use a personal access token, or pass the password through that environment variable.
+Instead, pass the personal access token or password through the environment variable.

 It is also possible to specify user and password by setting `trickleGitConfig`.
 You can use the helper `sbttrickle.git.GitConfig(remote, user, password)`, or create and use `CredentialsProvider`.